 Carry (Pin Carry)

-Describes when the pins are knocked down by the direct impact of the ball.
+Describes when the direct impact of the ball knocks down the pins.

 Cincinnati